Edited by Katie Workman.

 Place 25 mini pretzels on a cookie sheet.
 Top each pretzel with a Hershey kiss.

 Bake 2 to 4 minutes, just until the kisses soften.
 Remove from oven.
 Top each kiss with another pretzel and gently press down.

 Let cool completely.
 Refrigerate until firm.

 Don't Miss: Super Chocolatey Desserts

-Fudgy One-Pot Brownies This recipe achieve brownies nirvana, the kind of fudgy chocolatiness that wimpy people say is too chocolaty, by combining both cocoa powder and melted chocolate.
-An added bonus: these fudgy brownies just takes a little time to make, and only dirty one pot in the process!
+Fudgy One-Pot Brownies This recipe achieves brownies nirvana, the kind of fudgy chocolatiness that wimpy people say is too chocolaty, by combining both cocoa powder and melted chocolate.
+An added bonus: these fudgy brownies just take a little time to make, and only dirty one pot in the process!

 Writing with Melted Chocolate A simple and fun way to personalize any cake or dessert with a message of the chocolate variety.
 You can be sure the kids will want to take part in this kind of decorating.

 Chocolate Peanut Butter Squares An easy and homey version of those mouthwatering Reese's peanut butter cups.
 These make a very impressive potluck dessert, as well as great holiday gifts.
 Give those cookie sheets a rest.